TheDiegoveloper/TheDiegoveloper/README.md

 ## Hi there 👋

-🎓 I'm Diego, a Informatics Engineering student focused on software development and process automation.
+🎓 I'm Diego, an Informatics Engineering student focused on software development and process automation.

 💻 I develop desktop and web applications, mainly using Python and modern web technologies.